SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/CIP_github.md

     1. rfslsync.py - This is the main script.
 It collects files, optionally saves them, and pushes them.

+NOTE: common ways to run this script would be:

+*  sync all of the default maps: ./bin/rfslsync.py -c ./etc/rfslsync.cfg

+*  specify auto-generated source categories: ./bin/rfslsync.py -c ./etc/rfslsync.cfg -a

     2. rfslsync.sh - This is a wrapper script to launch the download script as part of a scripted action.

     3. rfslenrich.py - this can return data to enrich data, and is another example of the Recorded Future API at work.